anime-skip/docs/README.md

+# Contributing Docs

-See the [Wiki](https://github.com/anime-skip/docs/wiki) for all documentation
+See the [Wiki](https://github.com/anime-skip/docs/wiki) to get started!